Mads-Power/CISCO-Network-notes/network_notes.md

   - `ctrl+a` move to start of line
   - if you are at the wrong command level you will also get a _"invalid input at '^' marker"_ , if you get it you can write `do` first
   - command commands: `do show ip interface brief`, ` do show running-config`
+  - Exit = go up one

+- End = go out to priv exec mode

 ## OSI Layer 4 - Transport layer

 - the transport layer provides transparent transfer of data between hosts and provides end-to end error recovery and flow control.
 - flow control is the process of adjusting the flow of data from the sender to ensure the reciving host can handle all of it.
 - session multiplexing , multiple sessions
 - TCP: connection oriented,

 ## OSI Layer 3 - Network

 - The network layer is responsible for routing packets to their destination and for Quality of service
 - IP is the bestknown Layer 3 protocol
 - it is a connectionless protocol with no acknowledgements at Layer 3
 - Other Layer 3 protocols include ICMP( Internet control message protocol) and IPSec
 - the IP Header

 - Unicast Traffic: is to a single destination host
 - Broadcast Traffic: is to all hosts on the subnet